learn-co-students/web-service-objects-readme-v-000/README.md

 ## Lesson

-We'll be continuing with the Foursquare Coffee Shop app.
+We'll be continuing with the Fourdsquare Coffee Shop app.
 You can build on the one you've been working with, or use the included code.

 ## Service Objects